Welcome and Introduction

 - other members of the faculty from each department participating in either of the residency programs; and

-- the accountable institutional official or his or her designee (the Associate Dean for Professional Education and Programs).
+- the accountable institutional official or their designee (the Associate Dean for Professional Education and Programs).

 The committee meets a minimum of four times per year and minutes of each meeting are kept.